 - 1. Warming up on the field mound before the game has started is prohibited. - 2.
 No player may sit two consecutive innings unless due to injury, by mutual agreement between player's parents and coach, or as a disciplinary issue.
 Managers should notify the other team if this is in effect. - 3.
 No player can sit out defensively more than any other player on the roster.
 For example, a player cannot sit out two innings if another player has not sat out at least one inning.
 The only exception is the starting pitcher who may stay in the lineup until he has exhausted his pitch count.
 If this exception is used, the pitcher will be required to sit the remainder of the inning once he is pulled from the mound and the entire following inning. - 4.
 Teams must have a minimum of eight players to play at the scheduled game time; otherwise, it is a forfeit.
 Players showing up late will be added to the bottom of the roster.
 An out will be recorded for the ninth position in the batting order if it is not filled. - 5.
 A manager or coach may go onto the playing field to talk to any player or players a maximum of one time in a half inning while the same player is pitching without making a pitching change.
 More than one trip onto the playing field will require a pitching change, regardless of which player the manager or coach visits.
 The only exception to this rule is in case of injury and the umpire has called time. - 6.
 Batters cannot advance on a third strike; the ball will be considered live for runners on base. - 7.
+Base runners may not lead off.
+Base runners must stay in contact with the base until the ball crosses home plate.
+Base runners may then advance at their own risk. - 8.
 Courtesy runners may be used for the catcher with zero or one outs and must be used when there are two outs.
-The runner should be the last batted out.

-- 8. All players must play infield one full inning each game before the start of the fourth inning. - 9.
+The runner should be the last batted out. - 9.
+All players must play infield one full inning each game before the start of the fourth inning. - 10.
 The visiting team is responsible for tracking the pitch count for each team.
-The sheets are to be signed by both managers and the umpire after each game. - 10.
-There is no infield fly rule. - 11.
-Two minutes or 5 warm-up pitches, whichever comes first, will be allowed in between each inning. - 12.
+The sheets are to be signed by both managers and the umpire after each game. - 11.
+There is no infield fly rule. - 12.
+Two minutes or 5 warm-up pitches, whichever comes first, will be allowed in between each inning. - 13.
 Intentional walks may be assigned at any time.
-The pitcher will notify the umpire of their intention to intentionally walk the batter and the batter will go to first base without a pitch being thrown.
-Because no pitchers are thrown, this will not count towards the pitchers pitch count. - 13.
-Base runners must stay in contact with the base until the ball crosses home plate (closed bases).
-Base runners may then advance at their own risk.
-(Except in the case of an AL runner on third base.
-See rule 5.6.4.1.)
+The pitcher or coach will notify the umpire of their intention to walk the batter and the batter will go to first base without a pitch being thrown.
+Because no pitchers are thrown, this will not count towards the pitchers pitch count.